Alphaalimamy/python/docs/python/02 How to install Python.md

 python --version

 Download the Python 3 or 2 new version.
-At the time of writing this post , **Python 3.7.4 - July 8, 2019** was the newer version.
-Download the **[Mac OS X 64-bit/32-bit]((https://www.python.org/downloads/mac-osx/))** installer.
+At the time of writing this post , **Python 3.12.4 - June 8, 2024** was the newer version.
+Download the **[Mac OS X 64-bit/32-bit](https://www.python.org/downloads/mac-osx/)** installer.
 Run the package and following the installation steps to install the python packages

 After the **successful installation**, you can check the python version by using the same command.